dynamick/ecoute-macos/README.md

 While Ecoute provides real-time transcription and response suggestions, there are several known limitations to its functionality that you should be aware of:

-**Default Mic and Speaker:** Ecoute is currently configured to listen only to the default microphone and speaker set in your system.
+**Default Mic and Speaker:** **not applicable for macOS** Ecoute is currently configured to listen only to the default microphone and speaker set in your system.
 It will not detect sound from other devices or systems.
 If you wish to use a different mic or speaker, you will need to set it as your default device in your system settings.

 **Whisper Model**: If the --api flag is not used, we utilize the 'tiny' version of the Whisper ASR model, due to its low resource consumption and fast response times.
 However, this model may not be as accurate as the larger models in transcribing certain types of speech, including accents or uncommon words.